Acting Games | Drama Exercises and Games for Kids and Adults

 Stuck in the Mud

-This is a quite a well known game that isn’t necessarily related to acting; however, it is a lot of fun and gets students moving and in a good mood.
+This is a quite a well known game that isn’t necessarily related to acting; however, it is a lot of fun and gets participants moving and enjoying themselves.

-1. Choose one person to be “tagger” or “up” (the person who tags people).
-If you have a large group 20+ get two or three people to be the taggers.
+1. Choose one person to be the “tagger”.
+If you have a large group (20+), you can start with two or three people.

-2. If you are tagged you must stay still and outstretch your legs and arms, like in a star jump.
+2. Participants must then evade the “tagger”.
+If tagged, they must say still and outstretch legs and arms like a star jump.

 Build the Robot

-Tip: As an extension, have a student ‘control’ the robot by conducting the action with their hands: bringing their hands up or down controls speed, bringing them apart or closer together makes the sounds louder.
+Tip: As an extension, have one participant ‘control’ the robot by conducting the action with their hands: bringing their hands up or down controls speed, bringing them apart or closer together controls volume.
+It’s always fun to add a ‘big red button’ (with its own sound effect) so they can start or stop the robot immediately.

 Expert Double Figures

-4. You then name an interviewer and interviewee.
-The interviewee must be an ‘expert’ in a particular field.
-Let the students help you pick scenarios.
+2. You then name an interviewer and interviewee.
+The interviewee must be an ‘expert’ in a particular field (either of your own choosing or via the group.

 Epic Scissors-Paper-Rock

-1. Split the group in half and get each group to stand on either side of the room.
+1. Split the group in half and get each group to pick a name for their fantasy warband: Blazing Dragons, Crimson Axes, Tenacious Dachshunds, etc.

 Simple Goodies